 If you and your life are perfect in every way, if you have no challenges to overcome, if you are already the very best version of yourself and lead the best life possible to you, then rock on!
 You might enjoy stage or street hypnosis for entertainment but you obviously have no use for hypnotherapy.

 Hypnosis is not a magic wand.
 While far more things are possible than most people realize, it is a fact that hypnosis cannot perform the impossible.
 Some things cannot be done.
 Some things take more time or more effort than people are willing to give.

 Impaired Brain Function

-Almost everyone can be hypnotized (click here to read our article on that subject).
+Almost everyone can be hypnotized (click here to read my article on that subject).
 Research shows that the state of hypnosis itself is a skill that can be taught and improved with practice.
 However, hypnosis works via perfectly normal brain functions.
 It cannot overcome impaired brain function, whether that is caused by a medical condition, some form of physical damage, or various drugs and other substances.

-Hypnosis is almost certainly the wrong solution for people who experience delusions, hallucinations, or other so-called “psychotic” disorders.
+Hypnosis is almost certainly the wrong solution for people who experience delusions, hallucinations, or other so-called "psychotic" disorders.
 In some cases it can even make them worse because of the way hypnosis amplifies your imagination.
-We do not work with clients who experience these conditions.
+I do not work with clients who experience these conditions.

 Expecting to Fail